 I have been meaning to write this page for some time.
 In my travels I have come across a number of references to Pinckney's and Banks so I thought it about time that I created a page to record what I have found.

 The banking profession seems to have come into being in the mid 1600s.
 It started with Goldsmiths.
 They were the money men of their time and their business progressed to money lending and issuing guarantees and so forth.
 The guarantees became cheques, gold was replaced by bank notes and coins and banks were born.
-If you would like a more informed description of the history of banking then there is an excellent page at The British Banking History Society.
-Amazingly their narrative includes a reference to our first bank, The Three Squirrels.

 For the Pinckney's banking started with Henry Pinckney.
 Henry was born in Wiltshire in 1614 and by 1628 he was an apprentice goldsmith in London.
 This lasted for eight years and when he was qualified he openned his premises at "The sign of the Three Squirrels, over against St Dunstan's Church in Fleet Street".
 He became a friend of the diarist Samuel Pepys and is mentioned in his diary.
 See my page on Samuel Pepys and go to the page for Saturday 1st December 1660.
 Henry also knew and did business with King Charles II.